Interested in Sailing Boston Waterways?

 Courageous Sailing in Charlestown Navy Yard

-If you're visiting Boston for just a short time and want go sailing around Boston Harbor or out to the Harbor Islands, try the daily option!
-Courageous also offers charters.
+If you are an experienced sailor visiting Boston for just a short time and want go explore Boston Harbor and the Harbor Islands, try the one-day option.
+Not a sailor?
+Not a problem!
+Courageous also offers charters for up to 4 people - call ahead to reserve.

 Location: Pier 4, Charlestown Navy Yard

-Water Shuttle: Take MBTA Water Shuttle from Long Wharf (Downtown) to Pier 3 in Charlestown, and walk over to Pier 4
+Water Shuttle: Take the MBTA Water Shuttle from Long Wharf (Downtown) to Pier 3 in Charlestown and walk over to Pier 4

 More information: 617-268-7243; website